AllenSWDB/allenswdb.github.io/databook/background/Two-photon-calcium-imaging.md

   simultaneously.
 Better yet, some microscopes can resolve individual synapses or other cellular compartments.
-- **Cell-type specificity**: Thanks to advances in molecular biology, we can direct GECIs to specific neuron types, granting us the power to dissect neural circuits with cell-type precision.
+- **Cell-type specificity**: Thanks to advances in molecular biology, we can target GECIs to specific neuron types, granting us the power to dissect neural circuits with cell-type precision.
 - **Temporal insights**: While the temporal resolution of calcium imaging doesn't match that of direct electrical recordings, indicators have become